felix-chin/felix-chin/README.md

 ## ⚡ Fun Fact

-I use to be a tax accountant and am still an actively licensed CPA
+I am a former tax accountant and am still an actively licensed CPA in California

 ## ✉️ Contact Me